 The redefinED Innovation Fund: Pandemic Education & Restart

-- The grant will be open to Atlanta Public Schools and nonprofit organizations that serve students/families within the city of Atlanta.
+- The grant was open to Atlanta Public Schools and nonprofit organizations that serve students/families within the city of Atlanta.

-- The redefinED Innovation Fund will operate on a rolling basis and remain open for the 2020-21 school year or until funds have been depleted.
+- The redefinED Innovation Fund operated on a rolling basis beginning October 14, 2021, and remained open until funds were depleted.

-- Applicants should align their proposal to one or more of Transcend Education’s 10 Leaps for Equitable, 21st-Century Learning.
+- Applicants were required to align their proposal to one or more of Transcend Education’s 10 Leaps for Equitable, 21st-Century Learning.

 - See here for examples of aligned proposal ideas.